anuraag376/senior-dev-tech-showcase/README.md

 ## Tasks

-* Using Magento 2.4.6 Community (https://github.com/magento/magento2/releases/tag/2.4.6-p7) as your framework, create a new Magento 2 module named "PromotionalProducts" with the following components:
+* Using Magento 2.4.6 Community (https://github.com/magento/magento2/releases/tag/2.4.6-p7) as your framework, create a new Magento 2 module named "PromotionalProducts" with the following components

 #### Admin